There’s a lot of talk about improving employee engagement. But does your organization watch for signs of disengagement?

 Investing in employee training and development programs is a great way to promote high levels of engagement.
 Opportunities to develop skills and advance careers not only offer a sense of empowerment, but also show you value peoples’ long-term success.
 It’s why 94% of workers say they’d stay longer at a company that invests in helping them learn.
 As an added bonus, employees who get additional training will be better equipped to thrive in their roles and help the organization achieve its goals.

 Employee disengagement poses significant challenges to businesses.
 Left unchecked, the danger to productivity, morale and your bottom line is very real — and very high.
-By understanding the signs of disengagement and implementing the strategies above, you can foster a culture of engagement and maximize the full potential of your workforce.
+Leaders must identify the root causes of the issue to re-engage employees who are already disengaged and prevent others from disengaging in the future.

 Request a demo to see why over 9,500 customers use ActivTrak to help teams thrive.